DanielJerolm/gpcc/README.md

 ```

 ### Open, edit and build using VS Code
-In GPCC's root folder invoke vscode:
+In GPCC's root folder invoke VS Code:
 ```
-$ vscode .
+$ code .
 ```

 GPCC uses separate build-folders for the _productive_ environment and for the different configurations of the _unittest_ environment.
 During CMake initialization of a build-folder, a file `compile_commands.json` will be created in the build-folder.
 The file is required by Intellisense to understand the code.

 In the previous chapters, the CMake initialization of the build-folders has been accomplished via the shell-scripts in the scripts-folder.
-A subset of the scripts can be invoked via vscode tasks.
-With the vscode settings supplied with GPCC, you can build the productive library and the unittest executable from within VS Code.
+A subset of the scripts can be invoked via VS Code tasks.
+With the VS Code settings supplied with GPCC, you can build the productive library and the unittest executable from within VS Code.

 Let's configure the build folders.
 Run the following tasks:
 - Main menue: Terminal --> Run Task... --> CMake configure: Productive (release)